1. Get rewarded for your patience

 If you run out of free Prime movies and TV shows to watch, don’t worry.
 Amazon allows you to add on “Prime Channels” like HBO, Showtime and CBS All Access for an additional fee.

-Each channel typically includes a 30-day free trial, so you can binge all four seasons of Avatar: The Last Airbender on Nickelodeon, then cancel your subscription before the trial ends if you don’t feel like paying for more.
+Each channel typically includes a 7-day free trial, so you can binge season 20 of NCIS on Paramount+, then cancel your subscription before the trial ends if you don’t feel like paying for more.

 7. One-Day Delivery is just the start